 What to Do If You Are a Victim of Securities Fraud

 FINRA provides wronged investors with the opportunity to hold their financial advisors and institutions accountable when they have suffered considerable losses due to fraud, misconduct, or negligence.

 You can start by filing a FINRA arbitration complaint.
 FINRA can then grant you a hearing, during which you will have the opportunity to present evidence to support your case before a panel of arbitrators.
 The financial advisor will then have the opportunity to refute your claims and defend themselves.

 The arbitrators will then retire to deliberate and review the evidence provided to them.
 This process can take as much as eighteen months before a decision is reached.
 If the arbitrators determine you have been a victim of securities fraud and your broker is responsible, they may be ordered to repay you for the losses you endured.

 Meet with a Miami Securities Fraud Attorney

-When you are ready to hold the fraudulent party in your case accountable for their misconduct, you can reach out to a reputable Miami securities fraud lawyer at Wolper Law Firm to discuss your case.
+When you are ready to hold the fraudulent party in your case accountable for their misconduct, you can reach out to a reputable Miami securities fraud lawyer at Wolper Law Firm, P.A. to discuss your case.